cran-task-views/Bayesian/Bayesian.md

 - `r pkg("BayesianLaterality")` provides functions to implement a Bayesian model for predicting hemispheric dominance from observed laterality indices (Sorensen and Westerhausen 2020).
 -   `r pkg("bayesImageS")` is an R package for Bayesian image analysis using the hidden Potts model.
 -   `r pkg("bayesLife")` makes probabilistic projections of life expectancy for all countries of the world, using a Bayesian hierarchical model.
--   `r pkg("BCE")` contains function to estimates taxonomic compositions from biomarker data using a Bayesian approach.
 -   `r pkg("bqtl")` can be used to fit quantitative trait loci (QTL) models.
 This package allows Bayesian estimation of multi-gene models via Laplace approximations and provides tools for interval mapping of genetic loci.
 The package also contains graphical tools for QTL analysis.
--    `r pkg("coalitions")` implements a Bayesian framework for the opinion poll based estimation of event probabilities in multi-party electoral systems (Bender and Bauer 2018).
 -   `r pkg("dina")` estimates the Deterministic Input, Noisy "And" Gate (DINA) cognitive diagnostic model parameters using the Gibbs sampler. `r pkg("edina")` performs a Bayesian